nsbno/spor/.changeset/smart-coins-yawn.md

 "@vygruppen/spor-react": patch
 ---

-Updated TextLink colors for variants primary and secondary to align with figma.
+TextLink: Updated colors for primary and secondary variants to align with Figma